-There are two photographs above showing 29 High Street.
-In the photo on the left, 29 High Street is the smallest building, just left of the centre of the photograph.
+There are two photographs here showing 29 High Street.
+In the photograph above, 29 High Street is the smallest building, just right of the centre of the photograph.
 It was then part of Councell’s grocery store.
-The photo on the right above (taken in the 1960s) shows 29 High Street was then part of the Coop Grocery Store.
+The photograph on the right below (taken in the 1960s) shows 29 High Street was then part of the Coop Grocery Store.
 Note you can just see the edge of the Westminster Bank on the extreme right of this photo.

 We are fortunate that our sources such as the rate books and tithe survey show this property belonged to the Feoffees of the School Lands.
 This means that the property was given to a group of trustees set up to ensure that the income from the property went to running of the Free School in Thornbury.
 Unfortunately we haven’t traced who donated the property to the Charity.
 Click here to read about that Charity

 In the 1670 Rent Roll it shows that the property (then described as being half a burgage) was occupied by Hezekiah Hewett.
 We have no further information associating him with this property.
 Click here to read about the Hewetts